 The objective of PDO is to enhance properties and surrounding areas while allowing flexibility in development.
 Adoption of PDO District was predicated on the City's desire to promote development at properties which are underutilized, in need of revitalization, or prime for redevelopment.
 PDO is appropriate for the Project because of its complexity, scale and uniqueness to the area.
 Staff does not object to the requested waivers as most are generally appropriate and unique to the project.
-Applying PDO to the property will provide for greater flexibility and allow a development for properties that is prime for redevelopment.
+Applying PDO to the property will provide for greater flexibility and allow development of properties that are prime for redevelopment.